preciofishbone/OmniaFx/docs/tutorials/first-extension/call-web-api/README.md

 # Call a Web API

-Time to **Hello from Omnia Fx Web API**.
+Time to say **Hello to an Omnia Fx Web API**.

-In this part of tutorial, you will make a client-side component call to a Web API then display the response message
+In this part of the tutorial, you will make a client-side component call to a Web API and then display a response message.

->Note: The following example will continue what we have done in [Create an extension](../create-extension#create-an-extension) so make sure you've been through it.
+>Note: The following example will build upon what we have done in [Create an extension](../create-extension#create-an-extension), so make sure you've been through it.

 >[Sample Source Code](../../../../src/tutorials/first-extension/call-web-api)

 # Step 1.
 Create a controller

-Create a new folder `Controllers` under `..\HelloOmniaFx.Web\`
+Create a new folder called `Controllers` under `..\HelloOmniaFx.Web\`.

-Inside the created folder, create a new `API Controller - Empty`  with the name `TestController`
+Inside the newly created folder, create a new item of typ `API Controller Class`  with the name `TestController`.

 Add a GET method in the controller